IsaacBreuer/hassio-addons/rtl4332mqtt/README.md

 mqtt auto discovery for dg-r8s cheap sensor https://www.banggood.com/search/dg-r8s.html

-just add nmae:id and it will automatily add this sensor if you have mqtt discovery on
+just add name:id and it will automatily add this sensor if you have mqtt discovery on

-use uiniquw name as discovery
-will not add if that name is already used
-A hass.io addon for a software defined radio tuned to listen for 433MHz RF transmissions and republish the data via MQTT
+use unique name as discovery will not add if that name is already used A hass.io addon for a software defined radio tuned to listen for 433MHz RF transmissions and republish the data via MQTT

 This hass.io addon is based on Chris Kacerguis' project here: https://github.com/chriskacerguis/honeywell2mqtt,